-The Traditional Chinese Medical Treatment of women whose fertility has been impacted by endometriosis uses the “Pattern Discrimination” of constitutional imbalances within the body according to the tenants of Traditional Chinese Medicine.
+The Traditional Chinese Medical (TCM) Treatment of women whose fertility has been impacted by endometriosis uses the “Pattern Discrimination” of constitutional imbalances within the body according to the theories of Traditional Chinese Medicine.
 Patterns are determined by observation of diagnostic characteristics demonstrated by the patient, answers to questions posed to the patient, and pulse and tongue diagnosis.

 The pattern discrimination most typically associated with endometriosis is termed Blood Stasis because of the presence of severe pain.
 The treatment involves “moving” the improperly static Blood in order to resolve these accumulations that are causing the infertility and associated pain.
 In addition the treatment can include reduction of the internal inflammation, balancing of the reproductive hormones, and regulation of the menstruation.

 A diagnosis of Blood Stagnation is often accompanied by a diagnosis of Liver Depression Qi Stagnation.
 Qi is the TCM notion of energy moving throughout the body.
 Treatment is to move the static Liver Qi to return the body to a harmonious state.
 Since cases of infertility with endometriosis are often seen in women in their 30’s, at this age Spleen Qi has begun to decline and treatment will include bolstering the Spleen Qi.
 If copious bleeding has been a chronic issue and Spleen Qi is exhausted, Kidney Qi vacuity may also be an issue, and the treatment will include bolstering the Kidney Qi.

 Other patterns of disharmony are possible pending a complete constitutional diagnosis.